mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 If you were to view a solution that had been built following a DDD approach hoping to emulate the philosophy, a lot of the principles and practices would not be experienced, and too much emphasis would be placed on the building blocks of the code.
 Indeed, if you were not familiar with the domain, you would not find the underlying domain model very expressive at all.

-### Don't miss the real value of DDD
+#### Missing the real value of DDD

 A team focusing too much on the tactical patterns is missing the point of DDD.
 The true value of DDD lies in the creation of a shared language, specific to a context that enables developers and domain experts to collaborate on solutions effectively.
 Code is a by-product of this collaboration.
 The removal of ambiguity in conversations and effortless communication is the goal.
 These foundations must be in place before any coding takes place to give teams the best chance of solving problems.
 Problems are solved not only in code but through collaboration, communication, and exploration with domain experts.
 Developers should not be judged on how quickly they can churn out code; they must be judged on how they solve problems with or without code.

 ### Going Back to First Principles

-The remainder of this essay focuses on distilling these non technical aspects of DDD down into first principles that I have learned to focus on over my time working in software development.
+In the remainder of this essay I will present to you each of these 5 first principles that I have distilled down from the non-technical aspects of DDD and learned to focus on during my career to allow me to really use the power od DDD.

+These first principles are:

+ * Gain agreement on the problem
+ * Collaborate towards a solution
+ * Ensure the solution solves the core problem
+ * Optimize the overall system
+ * Uphold personal values and principles

+![Domain-Driven Design first principles](../images/scott-millett/FirstPrinciples.png)

 The DDD first principles highlight why technical teams should be more aligned with the domain and drive all decisions from that position.
 After all the clue is in the name, the domain is the business, drive all design decisions based on the specifiction “will this help me achieve the business goal?”.
 If you don’t have a solid understanding of the goal then it is unlikely you will make good decisions.
 All decisions need to be taken in the wider context of your business and how what you do enables value to be produced.

-![Domain-Driven Design first principles](../images/scott-millett/FirstPrinciples.png)

 I would hasten to add that however well you manage the non technical side, it goes without saying you need to have a proficient technical ability.
 However I have often witnessed that a good understanding of the goal of the core domain and the problem space itself enables a simpler solution to be found that requires a simpler technical implementation.

-## Gain agreement on the problem
+## Principle 1: Gain agreement on the problem

  > “If you do not deal directly with the core problem, don’t expect significant improvement.” —Eli Goldratt